Cayman Islands

-The Cayman Islands (/ˈkeɪmən/) is a self-governing British Overseas Territory, and the largest by population.
-The 264 km2 territory comprises the three islands of Grand Cayman, Cayman Brac and Little Cayman, which are located to the south of Cuba and northeast of Honduras, between Jamaica and Mexico's Yucatán Peninsula.
+The Cayman Islands (/ˈkeɪmən/) is a self-governing British Overseas Territory in the western Caribbean.
+It is the largest by population of all the British Overseas Territories.
+The 264 km2 territory comprises the three islands of Grand Cayman, Cayman Brac and Little Cayman, which are located south of Cuba and north-east of Honduras, between Jamaica and Mexico's Yucatán Peninsula.
 The capital city is George Town on Grand Cayman, which is the most populous of the three islands.

-The Cayman Islands is considered to be part of the geographic Western Caribbean Zone as well as the Greater Antilles.
-The territory is a major world offshore financial centre for international businesses and wealthy individuals, largely as a result of the state not charging taxes on any income earned or stored.
+The Cayman Islands is considered to be part of the geographic Western Caribbean zone as well as the Greater Antilles.
+The territory is a major offshore financial centre for international businesses and wealthy individuals mainly due to the state charging no tax on income earned or stored.

-With a GDP per capita of $91,392, the Cayman Islands has the highest standard of living in the Caribbean.
-Immigrants from over 130 countries and territories reside in the Cayman Islands.
+With a GDP per capita of US$97,750 in 2023, the Cayman Islands has the highest standard of living in the Caribbean, and one of the highest in the world.
+Immigrants from over 140 countries and territories reside in the Cayman Islands.